SnowyMouse/invader/README.md

 This program compiles .hsc scripts.
 Scripts are stored in the `scripts` folder relative to the scenario tag's path in the data directory.

+It uses the [Rat In a Tube](https://github.com/SnowyMouse/riat) script compiler.

 ```
 Usage: invader-script [options] <scenario>